Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 The purpose of this demo is to test the integration of the garbled circuit production in TEE nodes to demonstrate our core security finalized proof of concept.

-As explained previously the garbling scheme implemeted on TEE nodes and android client is not yet optimized for display circuits like the previous one. so we also provide a script client to test the garble circuit production on TEE nodes.
+As explained previously the garbling scheme implemeted on TEE nodes and android client is not yet optimized for display circuits like the previous one.

+So we also provide a script client to test the garble circuit production on TEE nodes.

-You can also test that the end to end solution with an android client, although due to the current poor circuit evaluation performance
+You can also test that the end to end solution with an android client.

+> Although due to the current poor circuit evaluation performance, the validation screen is really difficult to read and does not reflect in any way the intended user experience

 ## prerequiste